plastboks/Byol/README.md

 Variables
 ---------
-Some examples of variables declaration and use
+Some examples of variables declaration and use.

         lispy> def {x} 100